Cold-pressed and fresh

 They wanted cold-pressed juice made with fresh, raw, unprocessed ingredients.
 They’d come to love it not only for its flavor but also as a quick meal replacement with high nutritional value.

-“We didn’t always have time to prepare a healthy meal,” says Um, who moved to the Madison area from Chicago and often travelled in her former job as a fashion designer for Land’s End.
+“We didn’t always have time to prepare a healthy meal,” says Um, who moved to the Madison area from Chicago and often travelled in her former job as a fashion designer for Lands' End.
 “But we still wanted something fast, convenient and healthy,” adds Cullen, a Portland native who worked previously as a physical therapist at UW Hospital.

 They decided to feed their fix themselves.
 On August 26, they opened Saints Madison Juice Co. at 821 Williamson St., selling a number of cold-pressed juices and “nut mylks.”